cyye47/rna-seq-star-deseq2-GSEA-scInference/README.md

 sudo conda install -c bioconda star=2.7.5a

-Then modify align.smk and ref.smk where star is called; change wrapper into shell so that it will run the locally installed star instead of downloading 2.7.11b from bioconda
+Then modify align.smk and ref.smk where star is called; change "wrapper" into "shell" so that it will run the locally installed star instead of downloading 2.7.11b from bioconda: /opt/miniforge3/bin/star
-/opt/miniforge3/bin/star

 Note because I'm running on osx, zcat doesn't work the same way as in linux.
 The following line need to be changed in align.smk

 --readFilesCommand zcat

 should be changed into

 --readFilesCommand gunzip -c

 ## GSEA addition
 1. Added rule gsea in diffexp.smk

 2. Added gsea.yaml to designate dependencies of bioconda packages and versions compatible with the current operating system:

-  - bioconductor-org.sc.sgd.db =3.20
+  - bioconductor-org.hs.eg.db =3.20 # this needs to be adjusted based on species used in the experiment
   - r-dplyr =1.1
   - bioconductor-dose =3.6
   - bioconductor-enrichplot =1.26
   - bioconductor-clusterprofiler =4.14
   - r-readr =2.1
+  - r-ggridges =0.5
+  - r-ggplot2 =3.5

 3. Change get_final_output() in common.smk to reflect GSEA result file as the final_output

+4. Pay special attention to library(org.hs.eg.db) in gsea.R.
+This should correspond to the species used in the experiment

 ## Need to do